MarianOforiYeboah/Capstone_2024/Technical Technique Presentation .md

 - Null values are present to demonstrate cleaning techniques.
 ## Source of data
 :dog: Best in Show (data about dogs)- Kaggle datasets from [https://www.kaggle.com/datasets/paultimothymooney/best-in-show-data-about-dogs]

-:dog: The Best in Show dataset, sourced from Kaggle, provides comprehensive information about various dog breeds, their characteristics, their Genetic diseases, and Life spans.
+:dog: The Best in Show dataset, sourced from Kaggle, provides comprehensive information about various dog breeds, their characteristics, Genetic diseases, and Life spans.
 The original dataset set has 69 columns, but it has been narrowed down to 29 columns for this presentation.
-It has a lot of null values, which is perfect for this presentation illustration.
+It has many null values, which is perfect for this presentation illustration.

 ## Technical Technique Demonstration
 The presentation will include: